 Nephrogenic fibrosing dermopathy predominantly affects the skin, but abnormal fibrosis of the internal organs may also occur, which is then often called nephrogenic systemic fibrosis.

 Nephrogenic fibrosing dermopathy mainly affects patients with renal insufficiency (kidney disease).

 It has no ethnicity or sex predilection.
-It has been reported in wide range of age groups from children to the elderly but most frequently seen in those of middle age.
+It has been reported in a wide range of age groups from children to older people but most frequently seen in those of middle age.
 It is not associated with the duration of renal failure, can occur early or late in the disease, and affects patients treated with haemodialysis, peritoneal dialysis and renal transplantation.

 Nearly all affected patients have had imaging studies with gadolinium, a contrast agent used in magnetic resonance imaging studies (MRIs and MRAs).
 Some have reported that the gadolinium exposure was up to 18 months before symptoms developed.
 Researchers have identified gadolinium in skin biopsies of nephrogenic fibrosing dermopathy.
 The precise mechanism of this causal relationship has not been established.

 Nephrogenic fibrosing dermopathy has also been seen in patients with clotting problems or who have had recent surgery (particularly vascular surgery).
 It is very common for renal patients to have undergone a vascular procedure, such as AV fistula formation before starting haemodialysis.

 What are the clinical features?

 Nephrogenic fibrosing dermopathy is usually limited to the limbs, most often affecting ankles to thighs or wrists to upper arms.
 The trunk may also be involved.

 - Tightening and swelling of the skin typically develops over days to weeks.

 - The skin is indurated, thickened, and woody in texture.